Jezzamonn/fourier/content.md

 ## JPEGs

 Did you know Fourier transforms can also be used on images?
-That's how JPEGs works.
+In fact, we use it all the time, because that's how JPEGs work!
 We're applying the same principles to images – splitting up something into a bunch of sine waves, and then only storing the important ones.

 Now we're dealing with images, we need a different type of sine wave.
 We need to have something that no matter what image we have, we can add up a bunch of these sine waves to get back to our original image.